abinit/abinit/doc/mkdocs-tutorials/elastic.md

 Now would be a good time to edit telast_3.in and observe that it is very simple, consisting of nothing more than the four variables listed above set to appropriate values.

+{% dialog tests/tutorespfn/Input/telast_3.files tests/tutorespfn/Input/telast_3.in %}

 The telast_3.files file is used with anaddb in the same manner as the abinit .files you are by now used to.
 The first two lines specify the .in and .out files, the third line specifies the DDB file, and the last two lines are dummy names which would be used in connection with other